OjogoMercy/OjogoMercy/README.md

 👋 Hello!
 I'm Mercy Ojogo
 I'm a Mobile App Developer with a passion for building intuitive and impactful applications.
 My tech journey has led me to explore both frontend and backend development, and I’m always excited to learn, grow, and collaborate.

 Currently Learning:

 .React Native for mobile development

 .TypeScript and advanced UI patterns

 .Backend integration with Firebase and Node.js

-🤝 Looking to Collaborate On
+🤝 Looking to Collaborate On:

-.Mobile applications with innovative features .Backend-powered apps involving API and database management .Open-source projects that help people learn and grow
+.Mobile applications with innovative features

+.Backend-powered apps involving API and database management

+.Open-source projects that help people learn and grow

 🚀 Let’s Connect and Build Something Impactful!
  Reach me at: mercyojogo@gmail.com 🔗 Connect on LinkedIn